Close

 One lawsuit alleges that Prime Energy is falsely marketed to children despite known health risks associated with its high caffeine content.

 The other lawsuit focuses on Grape Prime Energy.
 This lawsuit asserts that the Grape flavor of Prime Energy is falsely marketed as “healthy” when it actually contains very high levels of harmful chemicals called PFAS.
-This page will summarize both of these lawsuits.
+This page will summarize both of these Prime drink lawsuits.

 Prime Hydration faces yet another class action lawsuit for allegedly understating the caffeine content in its Prime Energy drinks.